Health and SEND

 These services and organisations can help parents and carers who are concerned about a child or young person's mental health:

-• Buckinghamshire Family Support service supports parents, parents-to-be and children and young people from birth to 19, and up to 25 if they have special educational needs or disabilities (SEND).
+- Buckinghamshire Family Information service supports parents, parents-to-be and children and young people from birth to 19, and up to 25 if they have special educational needs or disabilities (SEND).